kanishqbanerjee/Amazon-Sales-Dashboard-Creation-in-Excel/README.md

 - Region-wise and category-wise sales breakdown.
 - Reset button using VBA for quick filter clearing.
 - Clean and user-friendly dashboard layout.

+## 📈 Insights Derived

+- Identified high-performing product categories.
+- Recognized top revenue-generating regions.
+- Observed seasonal trends in sales patterns.

+- ## 🚀 How to Use

+- Download the Excel file from this repository.
+- Enable macros to use the reset button.
+- Use slicers to filter by region, category, and segment.
+- View dynamic charts for insights.